 So, if we can measure the conversion of biological carbon into dissolved inorganic carbon – why doesn’t this count as CO2 removal, just like biochar or BECCS?

-However, the wastewater CO2 reduction is a transitory effect, and does not tell us how much CO2 will eventually be removed from the atmosphere.
+The challenge is that the wastewater CO2 reduction is a transitory effect, and does not tell us how much CO2 will eventually be removed from the atmosphere.
 To quantify that we need two more pieces of information; we need to understand what would have happened to the biogenic CO2 without this intervention – what’s called the “baseline” or “counterfactual” – and we need to know what effect this intervention has had on the exchange of CO2 between the ocean and the atmosphere compared to that baseline.

 The effluent, its excess CO2, and the added alkalinity are all highly dispersed before the CO2 level in the ocean rebalances with the CO2 levels in the atmosphere.
 As a result, the eventual CDR quantity is determined by the ocean conditions (temperature, salinity, pH, etc.) at the location and time where CO2 drawdown finally occurs – potentially many months after the alkalinity addition.